Fans Banned From Olympics As Variant Drives Global Covid-19 Outbreaks - UrduPoint

 Delta is the most infectious strain of the virus since the start of the global pandemic in early 2020.

-Originally detected in India months ago, it has quickly spread and today is accelerating outbreaks even in countries with high vaccination rates, leading the World Health Organization to warn that the world was at a "perilous point" as the official global death toll hit four million.
+Originally detected in India months ago, it has quickly spread and today is accelerating outbreaks even in countries with high vaccination rates.
+That led the World Health Organization to warn that the world was at a "perilous point" as the official global death toll passed four million.

 Japan, where the strain currently accounts for around 30 percent of cases, on Thursday banned spectators from Olympic venues in Tokyo -- where most competitions will take place.

-Earlier, Prime Minister Yoshihide Suga announced that the capital will be under a state of emergency throughout the Games, until August 22, though it will be far looser than the lockdowns seen in other parts of the world such as Australia.
+Earlier, Prime Minister Yoshihide Suga announced that the capital will be under a state of emergency throughout the Games, until August 22, though far looser than the lockdowns seen in other parts of the world such as Australia.

-The government there said Thursday it will rush 300,000 vaccine doses to Sydney as Australia's largest city -- in its third week of lockdown -- struggled to bring a Delta outbreak under control.
+The government there said Thursday it would rush 300,000 vaccine doses to Sydney as Australia's largest city -- in its third week of lockdown -- struggled to bring a Delta outbreak under control.

 Elsewhere in Asia, Vietnam's Ho Chi Minh City has gone into lockdown.
-The virus threat also forced organisers Thursday to postpone the Southeast Asian Games that were due to be held in Vietnam.
+The virus threat also forced organisers Thursday to postpone the Southeast Asian Games that had been due to take place in Vietnam.

 Indonesia has become a global Covid-19 hotspot with death rates rising tenfold in a month to more than 1,000 on Wednesday.